Dallas, Texas

 FSS 203 - Human Anatomy II (3 QH)

-This course is a very extensive study of the circulatory system, including the blood vascular and lymphatic system.
-It includes a detailed study of the skeletal system, including landmarks and points of articulations, as well as a study of the muscular system.
+This course is a very extensive study of the circulatory system, including the cardiovascular system, blood vascular system and lymphatic system.
 Prerequisite: FSS 102

 FSS 211 - Embalming I and Clinical Experience (1 QH)